 An environmental risk assessment allows you to assess the likelihood of your business causing harm to the environment.
 This includes describing potential hazards and impacts before taking precautions to reduce the risks.

-There are five key steps to carrying out an environmental risk assessment:
+There are three stages to carrying out an environmental risk assessment:

 When looking for environmental hazards in your business, you should consider: